Snowflake-Labs/spcs-updates/regions.md

 **We will create a new release in this repo when Snowpark Container Services is available in Public Preview in a new region** You can subscribe to releases to stay up to date on new regions.

 All AWS regions available in **Private Preview**.
-Please work with your account representative as needed for additional regions.
+Please work with your account representative to get access to Private Preview in those regions.

 Private Preview for Azure and GCP will be announced at a later date.